 - The Title Track includes the phrase "what's going on?" as an allusion to the Marvin Gaye album of the same name, thanks to both the Bowie song and the Gaye album featuring social commentary on race relations.

 - The experiments conducted on his character in "Jump They Say" are based on those conducted on the protagonist of the French sci-fi short La Jetée; The Criterion Collection's DVD of the short includes an excerpt from a French TV program about this video and its homage.

-- Another shot near the end of the video for "Jump They Say" mimics the infamous photo of Evelyn McHale's 1947 suicide, tying in with the song's subject matter of Bowie's half-brother's own suicide in 1985.
+- Another series of shots near the end of the video for "Jump They Say" mimic the infamous photo of Evelyn McHale's 1947 suicide, tying in with the song's subject matter of Bowie's half-brother's own suicide in 1985.

 - The Something Song: "The Wedding Song"